kufirre/iot-cybersecurity-seminar/exercise1.md

 ![Test Connection](resources/at_test.png)

 You should see the following logs in the command window.
+The "AT+TEST" command is used to check the connection to the module via UART.
 ```
 -> AT+TEST
 <- OK